'NCIS' Season 15: Mark Harmon And Team To Bid Goodbye To Pauley Perrette Soon, Abby Sciuto Trapped At A Morgue

 — Jessica Carter (@dangergirl101) March 15, 2018

 The news outlet added that Abby Sciuto’s good relationship with her bosses, associates, and friends should be highlighted before NCIS Season 15 ends.
-Most fans know that the character of Pauley Perrette has a very friendly and understanding character, which is why it is never hard for her to be loved by many.
+Most fans know that Pauley Perrette’s character is very friendly and understanding, which is why it is never hard for her to be loved by many.
 If possible, the entertainment portal also suggested that they should make Abby a hero.

-Meanwhile, the CBS has dropped the teaser for the upcoming NCIS Season 15 Episode 18.
+Meanwhile, CBS has dropped the teaser for the NCIS Season 15 Episode 18.
 In the promo, Abby Sciuto is seen lying down inside a morgue.
-While the character of Pauley Perrette looked like she’s dead, CarterMatt shared that she might be doing an undercover mission.
+While the character looked dead, CarterMatt shared that she might be doing an undercover mission.